Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers will meet Jurickson Profar and the Colorado Rockies on Thursday at Dodger Stadium, at 10:10 PM ET.
+The Los Angeles Dodgers and Colorado Rockies will play on Friday at Dodger Stadium, at 10:10 PM ET, with Freddie Freeman and Ryan McMahon -- two hot hitters -- expected to deliver at the plate.

-The Dodgers are listed as -350 moneyline favorites in this matchup against the Rockies (+275).
-Los Angeles is the favorite on the run line (-2.5).
-The contest's over/under has been listed at 8.5 runs.
+The Dodgers are the favorite in this one, at -300, while the underdog Rockies have +240 odds to play spoiler.
+Los Angeles is the run-line favorite (-2.5).
+An 8.5-run total has been set in the contest.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.